BankIDNorge/bankid-esign-b2b/README.md

 This is an example application that demonstrates how to use the BankID B2B Signing API.

+**API NOT YET AVAILABLE IN PREPROD OR PRODUCTION.
+ETA FOR PREPROD IS END OF MAY**

 **This project is not actively maintained.** It is provided as a reference implementation and may not be up to date with the latest changes in the BankID API.

 ## Documentation